tech-moh-logy/MWS/README.md

 ## Credits

-This website was created by MOHAMMED.
+These documents were created by MOHAMMED.

 ## License